Exercises for osteochondrosis of the cervical spine. Gymnastic exercises for the cervical spine

 Improving the mobility of the vertebrae, restoring the plasticity of the neck muscles

-A lighter version of the exercise: do a series of movements in each direction with a small amplitude.
+An easier version of the exercise: do a series of movements in each direction with a small amplitude.

 Complex No. 2

-Exercise number 4
+Exercise No. 4

-Exercise number 5
+Exercise No. 5

 Gymnastics for the treatment of osteochondrosis of the cervical spine

-Exercise number 2 (continuation of the first)
+Exercise No. 2 (continuation of the first)

 Gymnastics for the treatment of protrusion of the cervical spine

-Set the board so that the top end is 130 centimeters from the floor.
+Install the board so that the top end is 130 centimeters from the floor.

 Carefully change the angle of the board, adjusting the load on the spinal column.

-Take the board used in the first exercise as a support.
+Use the board used in the first exercise as a support.
 You can also use a wooden stool.

-Exercise number 3 (lateral stretch)
+Exercise No. 3 (lateral extension)

 The upper part of the body moves forward, while the lower part leans back.

-Exercise number 4.
+Exercise No. 4.
 Walking on all fours

-Exercise number 5
+Exercise No. 5

 Gymnastics for the treatment of spondylosis of the cervical spine